LukeSmithxyz/based.cooking/src/breakfast-wrap.md

 # Breakfast Wrap

 The basic parts of a full English in a wrap.
-Inspired by Macdonalds breakfast wraps.
+Inspired by McDonald's breakfast wraps.

 - ⏲️ Prep time: 5 min
 - 🍳Cook time: 10 min